Skip to main content

 In addition to the mandatory benefits, many employers offer supplementary benefits that further support employee well-being:

-- Group Life and Accident Insurance: Many employers provide life and accident insurance for employees, often in amounts 24 to 48 times the employee’s monthly salary or a lump sum.
+• Group Life and Accident Insurance: Many employers provide life and accident insurance for employees, often in amounts based on salary multiples or fixed sums.

-- Disability Benefits: Employees who suffer total and permanent disabilities may receive a lump-sum payment.
+• Disability Benefits: Employees who suffer total and permanent disabilities may receive a lump-sum payment under employer-sponsored plans.

-- Medical Coverage: A large number of companies offer full coverage for medical expenses, with premiums often fully paid by the employer.
+• Medical Coverage: A large number of companies offer full or partial HMO coverage for medical expenses.

 Work Permit in Philippines